How to Calculate the Right Amount to Withdraw From Your Pension

 • Annuities – These are long-term contracts that guarantee a regular income, normally for the duration of your retirement.

-Understanding the differences between these pension withdrawal options is important, as this will help you decide which one is right for you.
 Of course, if you are still unsure about the best course of action, speaking with a regulated financial adviser can give you the clarity you need to make an informed decision.

 What Is The Difference Between Flexible Income And Lump Sums?